Eldorado XXI, Project 2015–2016

 HD video, 2:39 color, Dolby 5.1 sound, 125 min., Portugal/France/Peru

-Development awards: FIDLab 2013 FID Marseille (Le prix Sublimage, Le prix Vidéo de Poche).
+Development awards: FIDLab 2013 FID Marseille (Sublimage, Vidéo de Poche).

-Development support: DocStation 2014 Berlinale, Rockefeller Foundation Bellagio Center, Yaddo, Bogliasco Foundation, Berliner Künstlerprogramm des DAAD, Critical Media Practice – Workshop (WIP), Harvard University
+Additional support: Rockefeller Foundation Bellagio Center, Yaddo, Bogliasco Foundation, MacDowell, Berliner Künstlerprogramm des DAAD,

-Support: ICA – Instituto do Cinema e do Audiovisual, CNC — Centre National du Cinéma, EURIMAGES – Counsil of Europe
+Support: ICA – Instituto do Cinema e do Audiovisual, CNC — Centre National du Cinéma et de l’Image Animée, EURIMAGES – European Cinema Support Fund, Région Provence-Alpes-Côte-d’Azur/CNC

-21st century El Dorado tells of the living conditions of workers in a gold mine in the southeast of Peru.
-Under an ancient system, cachorreo, the miner works for 30 days without remuneration and on the 31st day (if lucky) he is allowed to explore the mine for his own profit.
-To bear this life, the workers are chewing coca leafs and drink heavily.
-The film is a haunting and mysterious ethnographic reality cut-up.
-Set in the highest settlement in the world, La Rinconada (5,500m), in the Peruvian Andes; an illusion leads men to self destruction, moved by the same interests, dealt with the same tools and means in contemporaneity as it has been dealt in the ancient times.
-They foster the hope that one day they will find the means to resettle elsewhere.
+Eldorado XXI tells of the living conditions of workers in a gold mine in the southeast of Peru.
+Under the ancient system of cachorreo, the miner works for 30 days without remuneration, and on the 31st day, he is allowed to explore the mine for his own profit.
+To endure this life, the workers chew coca leaves and drink heavily.
+Set in the highest settlement in the world, La Rinconada (5,500m), in the Peruvian Andes, the film depicts an illusion that leads men to self-destruction, moved by the same interests and dealt with the same tools and means in contemporaneity, as in ancient times.
+They foster the hope that one day, without even the minimum for subsistence, they will find the means to resettle elsewhere.

 Shellac Sud